Convert Documents to Images API: Complete Tutorial & Best Practices

 }

-- Each page of the document is rendered as a separate JPG image
+- Each page becomes a separate image file

-Step 3: Download and Use the Image Files
+Step 3: Download and Use Your Image Files

 curl -v "https://api.groupdocs.cloud/v2.0/viewer/storage/file/viewer/sample_docx/sample_page_1.jpg" \